See How Tolkien Fans Are Toasting the Writer's 125th Birthday

 According to the Tolkien Society, when Bilbo Baggins left the Shire on his 111st birthday in The Lord of the Rings, his nephew, Frodo, toasted his birthday on Sept.
 22 every year.

 On Nov.
 3 last year, a poem by Tolkien was published for the first time since its original 1945 release.
-“The Lay of Aotrou and Itroun,” a lengthy poem about a desperate couple wishing to have a child who seek the help of a witch, was described by Tolkien scholars as coming from the “darker side” of the English author’s imagination.
+“The Lay of Aotrou and Itroun,” a lengthy poem about a desperate couple wishing to have a child who seek the help of a witch.
+Tolkien scholars described it as coming from the “darker side” of the English author’s imagination.

 See some photos of toasts from around the world below.